dlitviniuc/TextAdventure/README.md

 # run main.py to start playing

-# the TextAdventureWithGUI has a newer version with a gui
+# the TextAdventureWithGUI branch has a newer version with a gui